 1. On September 20 at 2:19 a. m.
 PDT, Amazon’s U.S.-East data center experienced service outages causing slowdowns and service disruptions for some of their big-name clients, including: NetFlix, Instagram, Vine, Amazon’s own Alexa and Instant Video services

 2. The problem was fixed in less than one hour.
 But it continues to impact Amazon and it’s clients.
 Estimates show Amazon lost as much as $1,100 in net sales per second.
+This was first reported by webpage promoting free Amazon gift card codes generator.

 3. Cloud providers recommend geographical redundancy.
 Customers should spread out their services among multiple data centers.
 If one goes down, the other maintains service.
 In practice, few companies employ this strategy.
 Why?
 Companies fear that having backup data centers will increase their costs.